SoK: A Comprehensive Security Analysis of Jailbreak Resilience in GPT and DeepSeek Models: Introduction

 \section{Introduction}

-Large language models (LLMs) such as OpenAI’s GPT series, i.e., ChatGPT and GPT-4 \cite{radford2018improving,openai2023gpt4}, and DeepSeek series, i.e., DeepSeek-LLM and DeepSeek R1 \cite{bi2024deepseek,guo2025deepseek}, have demonstrated remarkable capabilities across diverse natural language processing (NLP) tasks, including text generation, summarization, and reasoning.
-Their widespread adoption in real-world applications, ranging from education and healthcare to legal and customer service, has made them indispensable tools in both academia and industry.
-However, this growing reliance also introduces significant risks.
-One of the most pressing concerns is the vulnerability of LLMs to jailbreak attacks, which are specially crafted inputs designed to bypass content moderation and elicit unsafe or harmful outputs.
-Prior research has shown that even advanced models like GPT-4, Claude, and PaLM remain susceptible to such attacks despite extensive alignment training and safety measures \cite{zou2023universal,wei2023jailbroken}.
-The security implications of jailbreak attacks are profound.
-Malicious actors can exploit these vulnerabilities to generate disallowed content such as hate speech, personal information leaks, or instructions for illegal activities, thereby undermining the model’s alignment with ethical and legal norms \cite{zhao2024survey}.
-Moreover, the presence of these weaknesses erodes public trust in AI systems and complicates efforts to deploy LLMs safely in open environments.
-While recent work has proposed various defense strategies, including reinforcement learning from human feedback (RLHF) \cite{ouyang2022training} and chain of thought prompting \cite{cao2024defending}, no model is immune.
-This raises an important question: how do different models compare in terms of their resilience to jailbreak attacks under standardized, adversarial stress-testing conditions?
+Large Language Models (LLMs), including OpenAI’s GPT family (e.g., ChatGPT \cite{radford2018improving}, GPT-4 \cite{openai2023gpt4}) and DeepSeek series (e.g., DeepSeek-LLM \cite{bi2024deepseek}, DeepSeek R1 \cite{guo2025deepseek}), have demonstrated exceptional performance across a wide range of Natural Language Processing (NLP) tasks, such as text generation, summarization, and reasoning.
+Their integration into critical domains including education, healthcare, and customer service has rendered them increasingly indispensable to both research and industry.
+However, this widespread deployment simultaneously amplifies security and ethical risks.
+For example, jailbreak attacks \cite{sitawarin2024pal,zou2023universal}, which employ adversarial prompts to circumvent alignment safeguards and induce models to generate unsafe or restricted content, pose a particularly severe threat.
+Prior studies have shown that even state-of-the-art models, such as GPT-4, Claude, and PaLM, remain vulnerable to such exploits \cite{zou2023universal,wei2023jailbroken}.
+Malicious actors can exploit them to generate prohibited or harmful content, including hate speech, privacy breaches, and explicit instructions for illegal activities \cite{zhao2024survey}.
+In addition to direct misuse, these risks erode public trust in AI systems and impede their safe deployment in open-access environments.
+Although recent mitigation strategies, such as Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training} and chain-of-thought-based defenses \cite{cao2024defending}, have strengthened model robustness, no current system has proven fully resilient.
+This leads to a key research question: how do different large language models differ in their resistance to jailbreak attacks under standardized adversarial evaluation?